 Delirium tremens may be fatal and thus must be treated promptly with high-dose IV benzodiazepines, preferably in an intensive care unit.
 Dosing is higher and more frequent than in mild withdrawal.
 Very high doses of benzodiazepines may be required, and there is no maximum dose or specific treatment regimen.
 Diazepam 5 to 10 mg IV or lorazepam 1 to 2 mg IV every 10 minutes is given as needed to control delirium; some patients require several hundred milligrams over the first few hours.
 In patients with severe symptoms, evidence suggests dosing regimens of diazepam starting at 10 mg IV with doubling of the dose every 10 to 15 minutes until the patient is sedated is efficacious.
 Patients refractory to high-dose benzodiazepines may respond to phenobarbital 120 to 240 mg IV every 20 minutes as needed; however, if phenobarbital is used after benzodiazepines, respiratory depression can be significant.
 As an alternative, phenobarbital may be used as the first agent.

-Severe drug-resistant DT can be treated with a continuous infusion of lorazepam, diazepam, midazolam, or propofol, usually with concomitant mechanical ventilation.
+Severe drug-resistant DT can be treated with a continuous infusion of lorazepam, diazepam, midazolam, propofol, or dexmedetomidine, usually with concomitant mechanical ventilation.
 Physical restraints should be avoided if possible to minimize additional agitation, but patients must not be allowed to escape, remove IVs, or otherwise endanger themselves.
 Intravascular volume must be maintained with IV fluids, and thiamin must be given promptly.
 Appreciably elevated temperature with DT is a poor prognostic sign.